bac3917/bac3917.github.io/_posts/2022-05-23-Pennsylvania-Tchr-Supply.md

 Many teachers appear more than once in a given year because both their "Primary" and other assignments are included.
 To ensure that a teacher appears only once per year, the analysis file includes only teachers' primary assignment,[^2] constituting about 80 percent of records.

 ## Data Munging
+The following procedures are used in the R language to manipulate and analyze PDE data:

 ```{r readFiles}
 t16 <- read.csv("//filesvr01/yourpath/PDE/PubSchoolStaff/2016-17 Professional Personnel Individual Staff Report.csv")